Oregon Lemon Law: Your Complete Legal Guide

 Consumer Remedies: Refund vs. Replacement

-When a vehicle qualifies as a lemon under Oregon law, the consumer may choose between two remedies.
+When a vehicle qualifies as a lemon under ORS 646A.404, the consumer may choose between two remedies.

-- Full purchase price: Including taxes and fees
+- Full purchase or lease price, including taxes

-- Incidental costs: Reasonable expenses caused by the defect
+- Incidental damages, including reasonable expenses caused by the defect (towing, rental cars)

-Usage Deduction: The manufacturer may deduct a reasonable allowance for the consumer’s use of the vehicle.
-This is typically calculated based on miles driven before the first repair attempt.
+Reasonable Use Allowance: The manufacturer may deduct a reasonable allowance for the consumer's use of the vehicle.
+For standard vehicles, this is typically based on the mileage driven before the first repair attempt.
+For motorhomes, the formula is calculated by multiplying the vehicle mileage by the combined cash price (or lease price) plus collateral charges, then dividing by 90,000.

 Option 2: Replacement Vehicle

-The consumer may request a comparable replacement vehicle.
+The consumer may request a comparable new replacement vehicle.
 The replacement must be:

 - Of similar value and specifications